 His term coincided with the start of the Mexican-American War wherein he supported the war with troops, as most Southern states did, as it was an opportunity to gain territory where slavery could be used.
 Moseley also worked in resolving conflicts between white settlers and Seminole Indians.
 As governor, Moseley encouraged agriculture in the state by supporting new citrus, avocado, tobacco, and cotton industries.
 He was also a strong supporter of states’ rights and favored the establishment of state-funded public schools.
 During his administration, the federal government built Fort Jefferson 68 miles west of Key West in what is now Dry Tortugas National Park, and Fort Clinch on Amelia Island.

 Constitutionally limited to a single term, Moseley returned to his plantation after his term ended on October 1, 1849.
-Two years later, he settled in Palatka where he operated a citrus grove.
-Moseley died on January 4, 1863, and was buried at the West View Cemetery in Palatka.
+Two years later, he settled in Palatka where he built his home and operated a citrus grove for the remainder of his life.
+One legend claims the house was used as a field hospital for Union Troops during the American Civil War, although likely untrue.
+On January 4, 1863, Moseley died and was buried at the West View Cemetery in Palatka.

 After his death, the land was sold to Dr. Andrew J. Wood who would later be superintendent of public instruction for Putnam County.
 He reportedly paid $800 for the property and is thought by some historians to have actually built the house around 1875.
 The widely claimed notion is that the house was built well before Wood bought the property as the State Archives of Florida and Florida Division of Historical Resources refer to the home as the Moseley House.
 The property was later sold in 1889 to Dr. James W. McGregor.
 It was sold again in 1919 to Mrs. D. Lura Dowda Calhoun, who would later sell it to her daughter, Eudora Dowda McTurk.